okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 ## Add Stormpath's Zuul Support to the Edge Service

 > **NOTE:** I'm using Stormpath's Java SDK in this example.
 It has been updated to work with Okta's API.
-We plan to release Okta libraries that have this same functionality soon.
-I'll make sure to update this post when the Okta Zuul support has been released.
+If you'd like to see how to do this same tutorial using Spring Security and its OAuth support, please [Secure a Spring Microservices Architecture with OAuth](/blog/2018-02-13-secure-spring-microservices-with-oauth).

 The **edge-service** application handles the routing to the backend `beer-catalog-service`, so it's the best place to start securing things.
 Add the Stormpath BOM (Bill Of Materials) in the `dependencyManagement` section of `edge-service/pom.xml`.